Worship in

 who inhabits eternity, whose name is Holy:

-"I dwell in the high and holy place,
+"I dwell in the

 and also with him who is of a contrite and lowly spirit,

-to revive the spirit of the lowly,
+to revive the spirit

 and to revive the heart of the contrite.